-A healthy battery is important for your car or any machine with a battery to run well and avoid problems.
+A healthy battery is important for the car or any machine with a battery to run well and avoid problems.

-This post shows you how to build a tool that checks your battery voltage and tells you if it is low, good or overcharged.
+This post shows how to build a tool that checks the battery voltage and informs if it is low, good or overcharged.

-It works with most 12V car batteries, but with a small change, you can even use it on 24V systems.
+It works with most 12V car batteries but with a small change one can even use it on 24V systems.

 The tool uses a special chip called a IC LM393 to measure the voltage accurately and light up LEDs to show you the batteries health.